-5 Important Considerations For A Company Website RedesignOctober 28, 2014
+5 Important Considerations For A Company Website RedesignJuly 28, 2018

-To begin let’s assume you have a website.
-Companies that want to be taken serious are expected to have a professional website design.
+To begin, let’s assume you have a website.
+Companies that want to be taken seriously are expected to have a professional website design.
 It is somewhat frowned upon if you have a business but not a business website.
-Let’s face it first things people ask for when wanting to do business is: “what is your website address” and if the answer is “we got none” or “its under construction” that may not be very appealing to your prospective clients.
+Let’s face it, first things people ask for when wanting to do business is: “what is your website address” and if the answer is “we got none” or “it’s under construction” that may not be very appealing to your prospective clients.

-Still not sure which is worse: to have an outdated website which was designed by your cousins neighbor ex-boyfriend’s wife who delightfully choose as a starting color-palette her curtain colors and where the entire project was executed in MS Word 95.
+Still not sure which is worse: to have an outdated website which was designed by your cousins neighbor ex-boyfriend’s wife who delightfully chooses as a starting color-palette her curtain colors and where the entire project was executed in MS Word 95.
 Or not have a website at all.
-In either scenario you need a solid website design.
+In either scenario, you need a solid website design from professional web design company.
 I have summed up 5 most important considerations when redesigning your website.

 1. Mobile first